 Finally, it's time to finish it off with paint.
 Make sure you paint the treated area with the same color as the rest of the garage door.
 You don't want to bring attention to your once rusted area.
+And if you no longer have that paint color, consider picking a new, vibrant shade for the whole garage door.
 Allow enough time for the paint to dry between layers.

 If your garage door accidently comes off the track, use a pair of pliers to open the track and put the rollers back in the correct position.
 You can use a rubber mallet, if needed.

 Now you’re all set with tips and tricks for fixing different garage door parts.
 Using these step-by-step instructions should help with the longevity of your garage door and save you money in the long run.